kaist-amsg/LocalRetro/README.md

 ```

 ## Publication
 Shuan Chen and Yousung Jung.
-Deep Retrosynthetic Reaction Prediction using Local Reactivity and Global Attention, JACS Au 2021.
+Deep Retrosynthetic Reaction Prediction using Local Reactivity and Global Attention, [JACS Au 2021](https://pubs.acs.org/doi/10.1021/jacsau.1c00246).

-## Code cleaning announcement (2021.08.17)
+## Code cleaning announcement (2021.09.16)
-### Currently, we are cleaning up the codes, and the codes will be uploaded back afterwards.Users can still use our model to perform retrosynthesis and reproduce the results by our pretrained model.
+### Currently, we are cleaning up the codes, and the codes will be uploaded back afterwards.

 ## Usage
 ### [1] Download the raw data of USPTO-50K or USPTO-MIT dataset